onJSnow/StepReg/README.md

 	Examples are listed with help of function stepwise()

-We welcome commits from researchers who wish to improve our software, good luck to you.
+We welcome commits from researchers who wish to improve our software, and good luck to you.